flavorenti/iPIC3DxPEACE/README.md

 ### Contact information
 `iPIC3DxPEACE` is developed and maintained by F. Lavorenti (federico.lavorenti@oca.eu) with contributions from J. Deca and P. Stephenson.
-This code was developed at Lagrange laboratory (Observatoire de la Cote d'Azur) and University of Pisa under the PhD project "_Global modelling of Mercury’s outer environment to prepare BepiColombo _" granted by OCA and ESA.
+This code was developed at Lagrange laboratory (Observatoire de la Cote d'Azur) and University of Pisa under the PhD project "Global modelling of Mercury’s outer environment to prepare BepiColombo" granted by OCA and ESA.
 Code available upon request to the authors.

 # Installation and User guide

-## **Step1** Download the code
+## Step1: Download the code
 `iPIC3DxPEACE` is available upon request to the autors.
 Once you have been granted access to our github [page](https://github.com/flavorenti/iPIC3DxPEACE), you can download the code from a local terminal with the command
 ```